Religion Courses 2016-2017

-323 Christian Origins (3).
+323 Studies in Christian Origins (3).
 F. Alternate years.
-A historically-oriented study of selected topics on the origins of Christianity during the first century, this course studies such matters as the Jewish and Greco-Roman context of earliest Christianity, the historical Jesus, and the history and theology of the earliest Christian communities.
+A historically-oriented study of selected topics on the origins of Christianity during the first century.
+The topic for Fall 2016: The Lord’s Supper and Other Early Christian Meals.
 Prerequisite: 121 or an intermediate biblical studies course.

 Prerequisite: Religion 121 or 131

-231 The Doctrine of God (3).
-F. This course is designed to examine Christian concepts of God in considerable depth within the context of historic debates and modern discussions.
+231 The Triune God (3).
+F and S. This course is designed to examine Christian concepts of God in considerable depth within the context of historic debates and modern discussions.
 Issues considered include the possibility and extent of human knowledge of God, evidence for God’s existence, the attributes of God, and the nature of the Trinity.
 Prerequisite: Religion 121 or 131.

-232 The Doctrine of Creation (3).
+232 Creation and Humanity (3).
 F. This course investigates Christian teaching about the creation of the world.
 Topics considered include the interpretation of Genesis 1 and 2, creation out of nothing, creation and evolution, the goodness of creation and the problem of evil, the image of God, the cultural mandate and the idea of stewardship, and the eclipse of creation in modern thought.
 Prerequisite: Religion 121 or 131.

 237 Christian Worship (3).
 S. A study of the history, theology, and practice of Christian worship.
 This course examines the relationship between theology and worship by considering the biblical basis for worship, the history of Christian liturgy, and contemporary worship.
 Examples of sermons, baptismal, and Lord’s Supper practices, hymnody, prayers, dance, art, and architecture from both traditional and contemporary worship are studied.
 Prerequisite: Religion 121 or 131.

 244 History of Christian Theology II (3).
-S. This is a historically oriented study of Christian theology in the Reformation and Modern periods (1500 to the present).
+This is a historically oriented study of Christian theology in the Reformation and Modern periods (1500 to the present).
 Particular attention is paid to the development of key Christian doctrines such as justification, sanctification, and the church and to questions such as the relationship between faith and reason.
 Prerequisite: Religion 121 or 131.